DomDF/DCE_training/Example_Problems.md

  - Informative solution (some sort of computational statistics)
  - Ideally, each example will also help communicate the message of reproducible workflows using code, rather than spreadsheets.

+**** Introduction Session: What is DCE

+ - How engineers have historically demonstrated safety
+ - How novel methods of collecting and analysing data might change this
+ - The role of uncertainty in risk management
+ - Overview of terminology: CS, ML, AI, probabilistic, neural network
+ - Overview of course - engineering-specific and problem focused!

 **** Proposed Example 1: Analysing Material Test Data

 A small number of fracture toughness tests have been performed: